Whanganui has a significant photographic heritage and the Sarjeant Gallery, our public gallery, a nationally significant collection.

 We travel frequently* to meet with gallery artists, curators, collectors and attend key events.

-Time restraints mean we do not perform insurance valuations.
+restraints mean we do not perform insurance valuations.
+Such

-Such valuations are more complex than might appear and require examination of each work.
+valuations are more complex than might appear and require examination of each work.
+See PDF outlining our position.

 Likewise, we are unable to respond to student requests and unsolicited material from photographers unless some free time becomes available.